open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 `trim(target, Optional[symbols])`

-The `trim` function trims all leading and trailing white space removed, as defined by Unicode.
+The `trim` function trims all leading and trailing white space from the target string, as defined by Unicode.

 When the optional argument `symbols` is applied, all leading and trailing characters in the target string matching those in `symbols` will be removed.
 Non-string values will be ignored.